Frequently Asked Questions

 Who are we?

-We started UKGuarantor in 2015 but have been around since 2000, when we started working in the student accommodation sector.
-Our offices are in Manchester’s Northern Quarter and we share them with our partners at Accommodation For Students.
-If you would like to find out more about our service or how we work get in touch with us here
+We started UK Guarantor in 2015 but have been around since 2000, when we started working in the student accommodation sector.
+In 2020 Housing Hand acquired UK Guarantor and continue the working partnership with Accommodation for Students.
+If you would like to find out more about our service or how we work get in touch here

 As part of the application process we will ask you to provide details of a co-signer.
 This individual is normally a family member, or another appropriate individual, who is prepared to fulfil this role.
 The co-signer cannot be another student or individual who you are sharing a tenancy with.
 The co-signer is an important part of the application process.
-While we will contact the co-signer to collect their proof of identity and check that they are happy to perform the role, they are not subject to any credit checks.
+While we will contact the co-signer to collect their proof of identity, proof of income and other required documents, they are not subject to any credit checks.

 The role of Co-Signer

-In the vast majority of circumstances there is no further requirement for the involvement of the co-signer once the application process has been completed.
-However in the unlikely event that there are any issues during the period of guarantee we may contact the co-signer to assist us in resolving the issues and where necessary to make arrangements to pay any rent defaults that have occurred.
+In the vast majority of circumstances, there is no further requirement for the involvement of the co-signer once the application process has been completed.
+However in the unlikely event that there are any issues during the period of guarantee we may contact the co-signer to assist us in resolving the issues and help us make contact with you if we are unable to do so.

 It is important to check the terms of your tenancy agreement very carefully before signing it.
 Once you have done so you will be bound by those terms for the duration of the agreement and must meet them.
 If at any time during your tenancy you are struggling to make rental payments or experiencing any other issues it is a good idea to contact us as soon as possible.